kumkumnath/DL-Minor-Project/README.md

 📊 Results

 The ANN model successfully learned patterns from the dataset and predicted power output with good accuracy using regression evaluation metrics.

+ANN Classification using Deep Learning 🧠⚡

+This project demonstrates how to build an Artificial Neural Network (ANN) for a classification problem using Deep Learning techniques.
+The model is trained to classify data accurately by learning hidden patterns from the dataset.

+📌 Project Objective

+The goal of this project is to:

+Preprocess real-world data
+Build an ANN model
+Train the neural network
+Predict output classes
+Evaluate model performance

+This project helped in understanding how Deep Learning models work for classification tasks.

+🚀 Technologies & Libraries Used
+Python
+Pandas
+NumPy
+Matplotlib
+Scikit-learn
+TensorFlow / Keras

+⚙️ Workflow
+Importing Libraries
+Data Loading
+Data Preprocessing
+Encoding Categorical Features
+Feature Scaling
+Train-Test Split
+Building ANN Model
+Model Compilation
+Training the Model
+Prediction & Evaluation

+🧠 Deep Learning Concepts Covered
+Artificial Neural Networks (ANN)
+Dense Layers
+Activation Functions
+Forward Propagation
+Backpropagation
+Binary Classification
+Optimizers & Loss Functions

+📊 Model Evaluation

+The model performance was evaluated using:

+Accuracy Score
+Confusion Matrix
+Prediction Analysis

+The ANN achieved good classification performance after training on the dataset.